Maggie Hassan: First term as governor (2013–2015)

-2014
+2014 election

 A campaign sign for Hassan in 2014.

-In June 2014, Hassan filed to run for reelection.
+Hassan ran for reelection in 2014.
+She won the Democratic primary with 94% of the vote and faced businessman Walt Havenstein in the general election.

 In August 2014, New Hampshire Attorney General Joseph Foster, a Hassan appointee, ordered her to return $24,000 in campaign contributions that violated New Hampshire campaign finance laws.
 In October 2014, Hassan was ordered to return another $25,000 in funds a union donated to her gubernatorial campaign because the union had not properly registered with the state as a political committee.

-Hassan defeated Ian Freeman in the September 9 Democratic primary and Republican nominee Walt Havenstein in the general election, 52% to 47%.
-She carried 7 of 10 counties.

-Tenure

-Hassan was sworn in as governor for a two-year term on January 3, 2013.
-In December 2013, she was elected vice chair of the Democratic Governors Association.
-That year, Hassan signed a bill creating a state sea level rise commission.

-During a conflict between two sides of the Demoulas family, which owns the Market Basket grocery chain, Hassan urged the family to resolve the dispute, which threatened 9,000 jobs in New Hampshire.
+Havenstein campaigned on corporate tax cuts, opposition to gambling, and support for right-to-work laws.
+Hassan was reelected with 53% of the vote to Havenstein's 47%.
+She carried seven of 10 counties.
+Her victory was a win for Democrats in a year when they otherwise performed poorly.

+Second term as governor (2015–2017)

+The Republican Party controlled both chambers of New Hampshire's legislature during Hassan's second term, challenging her ability to enact her policies.

+The opioid epidemic remained a major issue in Hassan's second term.
+Opponents criticized her for taking insufficient action, and she responded by saying the state needed more federal assistance to address the issue.
+Her second term also included a renewed fight to extend New Hampshire's Medicaid expansion, which Republicans opposed.

+In 2015, Hassan took the rare step of vetoing a budget created by the state legislature.

 In July 2015, Hassan vetoed a bill that would have removed the licensing requirement for carrying concealed firearms.
 In response to New Hampshire's opioid crisis, she appointed Jack Wozmak the state's "drug czar" in early 2015.
-He resigned one year later in response to complaints about his job performance.
-Hassan also worked to preserve funding for Planned Parenthood clinics throughout the state.
+He resigned a year later in response to complaints about his job performance.
+Hassan also worked to preserve funding for the state's Planned Parenthood clinics and approved bonds to fund the redevelopment of The Balsams Grand Resort Hotel.
+Low unemployment during her tenure boosted Hassan's approval rating.

 Hassan resigned as governor on January 2, 2017, to prepare for her swearing-in to the U.S. Senate.
-Senate president Chuck Morse became acting governor.
+Senate President Chuck Morse became acting governor.

 U.S. Senate

-Elections
+2016 election

 Hassan campaigning at a Hillary Clinton rally in Manchester, New Hampshire, in October 2016.